 |Phase Diagram of Signal Channels|

-The Optical Shaft Encoder needs to be paired with a programming language such as the VEXcode V5 Blocks or Text to create a user program for the Brain to utilize the signal pulses to control the robot’s behavior.
+The Optical Shaft Encoder needs to be paired with a programming language such as the VEXcode V5 or VEXcode Pro V5 to create a user program for the Brain to utilize the signal pulses to control the robot’s behavior.

 The V5 Brain in concert with a user program can be used to convert the pulses from the Optical Shaft Encoder into direction of shaft rotation, amount of shaft rotation, and speed of shaft rotation.
 If the size of the robot’s drive wheels are included within the user program, the distance the robot travels and the speed of the robot can also be determined/controlled by using the sensor.